Technically referral marketing is a way to get visitors to your site from an external source, like a different web page

 What we are about to discuss are referral marketing tips.
 We will go over the definition of referral marketing, how to find referral traffic, or what are sources of traffic other than google.

-What I find as a sustainable way of doing referral marketing is a creation of good quality content for a visitor, so he or she will share it genuinely and/or will post our link to a different place (such another website or different blog, etc).
+What I find as a sustainable way of doing referral marketing is the creation of good quality content for a visitor, so he or she will share it genuinely and/or will post our link to a different place (such as another website or different blog, etc).